alibaba/AliOS-Things/3rdparty/experimental/fs/spiffs/README.md

 ## Introduction
 **spiffs** is a file system intended for SPI NOR flash devices on embedded targets.
 It is designed with following characteristics in mind:
 - small targets, sparse RAM without heap.
 - Only big areas of data can be erased.
-    - An erase will reset all bits in block to ones
+- An erase will reset all bits in block to ones.
-    - Writing pulls one to zeroes
+- Writing pulls one to zeroes.
-    - Zeroes can only be pulled to one by erase
+- Zeroes can only be pulled to one by erase.
-    - Wear leveling
+- Wear leveling.

 It also attempts to provide AOS-compatible filesystem behaviour.

 ### Features